fuad023/memento/README.md

 ### **📌 Disclaimer**
 Use it responsibly.
 I do not store personal data beyond what’s necessary for functionality.
 If you set up your own host version, you are fully responsible for handling user data securely.

+Is this app absolutely secure?
+Not entirely.
+Both the frontend and backend are provided by Google.
+However, I still have an extra layer of control over all the data.